Redmega/Redmega/README.md

 # Hi, Hello, Welcome!
 I'm Angel Piscola.
 I'm a Senior Software Engineer at **Honeybee Health**!
+We're making access to prescription medication simple and convenient.

 Previously, I was at **Role, Inc** making https://www.playrole.com.
 I've got 5 years experience working on customer-centric Virtual TableTops, and another 5 years on top of that working in a variety of industries, including ecommerce, b2b saas, and fintech at **American Express**!

 ## ⚡ Fast Facts
 * 👨‍💻 I love TypeScript and React